paulscherrerinstitute/sf_daq_buffer/README.md

 - module_folder (folder of one module inside the detector_folder)
 - data_folder (folder where we group more buffer files based on pulse_id range)
 - data_file (the files where the actual data is stored, inside data_folder)

-## Design goals

-- Simplest thing that works.
-    - Save time and iterate more quickly.
-    - Less moving parts, less problems.
-- Start optimizing only when things break.
-    - Many optimization possibilities, but not for now.
-    - Makes possible to test technologies faster.
-- Small debuggable and profileable processes.
-    - Needs to be able to run on your local machine in a debugger.
-    - Asses code performance without guessing.
-- As little dependency between processes as possible.
-    - Run only the process you want to test.
-    - Write unit tests.

 ## Build